ryanrodemoyer/git-evangelism/README.md

          `git checkout -b <branch-name>`
    * Start working on your feature and/or specific set of related changes.
 Commit.
 Commit.
 Commit.
    * When you're ready to merge changes with the parent branch:
+      * Note: this scenario applies only when working locally.
+Merges occur in the Source Control Provider tool when colloborating in a team environment.
       * Commit, undo or stash all changes in workspace.
       * Switch to parent branch.
          `git checkout <parent-branch-name>`